 Alex Burnett is a social and political historian of the 20th century United States and a Ph.D. student in the joint History & Women’s & Gender Studies program.
 Alex’s research explores transgender and queer politics, racial capitalism and labor, disability and psychiatry, and the U.S. carceral state from 1945 to the present.
 Her award-winning undergraduate thesis, “Fighting Homophobia During The War On Crime: The Rise of Pro-Gay, Pro-Police Liberalism in Los Angeles,” examined battles over policing and gentrification within 1970’s trans and queer social movements.
 Alex’s writing has appeared in The F Word: Contemporary UK Feminism and The Ivy League Undergraduate Research Journal.
 Outside of the classroom, she is a steward with the Graduate Employees’ Organization (GEO), AFT Local 3550, an LGBTQ research assistant with HathiTrust, and a graduate researcher with the Carceral State Project at the University of Michigan.

 Ben Cross is a first generation law student who was born and raised in northern Virginia.
-I have a passion for political theory and all things sports.
+He is a 3L at Michigan Law.
+Ben has a passion for political theory and all things sports.

 Asher Dvir-Djerassi is a joint Ph.D. student with Sociology and the Ford School of Public Policy.
 Asher’s research interests concern the following: fiscal sociology, social demography, simulation methods, comparative historical institutionalism, tax and transfer policy in the United States and Europe, the political economy of post-socialist Eastern Europe & the European Union, and wealth inequality.